How to Sanitize RV Freshwater Tank & Lines (7 Easy Steps)

 For example, a 45-gallon freshwater tank would need about 3/4 cup (or about 6 ounces) of bleach for sanitization.

-Important: Don’t pour undiluted bleach directly into your freshwater tank.
+Important: Don’t pour straight bleach directly into your freshwater tank.
 Instead, dilute the calculated amount of bleach in at least a gallon of water.

 Step 4: Fill the Tank and Circulate the Bleach Solution